 Namche Bazaar, Nepal is the gateway to the Everest region.
 Sherpas, trekkers, and locals alike come here to rest, buy and sell goods, and enjoy the ‘city life’ in the mountains.
-There are plenty of things to do in Namche Bazaar, from extra hikes to chilling at the world’s highest Irish pub.
+There are plenty of things to do in Namche Bazaar, ranging from day-hikes to chilling at the world’s highest Irish pub.
 It’s the largest town for hundreds of kilometers and on the road to Everest, after all.

 I spent a total of five nights in Namche Bazaar, two on the way up to the Three Passes Trek, and three on the way down.
 Based on my experiences, here are the top things to do in Namche Bazaar!